Rookout/piper/docs/environment_variables.md

   Boolean variable, whether to config webhook in organization level. default `false`

 * GIT_WEBHOOK_REPO_LIST
-  Comma separated list of repositories to configure webhooks to.
+  List of repositories to configure webhooks to.

+* GIT_WEBHOOK_URL
+  URL of piper ingress, to configure webhooks.

+### Argo Workflows Server
 * ARGO_WORKFLOWS_TOKEN
   The token of Argo Workflows server.